scikit-image/scikit-image/doc/source/user_guide/visualization.rst

 ------------------

 Data visualization takes an important place in image processing.
-Data can be a simple unique 2D image or a more complex with multidimensional aspects: 3D in space, timelapse, multiple channels.
+Data can be a single 2D grayscale image or a more complex one with multidimensional aspects: 3D in space, timelapse, multiple channels.

 Therefore, the visualization strategy will depend on the data complexity and